 Gloria Feldman, MS, MFT, has been in private practice as family and marriage counselor for many years.
 She reflects both through her own and professional experience on how older age influences people’s relationships to themselves and to the wider world.
 She has a strong interest in mentoring and believes that old age has an important place in society as a way to contribute to future generation growth.
 She contributes to a variety of community organizations in San Francisco with an emphasis on mental health.

-Erin McInrue is Vice President of Research at Age Wave, a national research and advocacy organization.
-She serves on the PACE Technical Expert Panel.
+Erin McInrue Savage previously the Vice President of Research at Age Wave and now the Director of Strategic Initiatives at True Link Financial, serves on the PACE Technical Expert Panel.
 She’s also a faculty member at the American Society on Aging’s Leadership Institute.
 Erin holds a Masters of Public Health from the Bloomberg School of Public Health at the Johns Hopkins University, and a Bachelor of Science from Queen’s University in Canada.
 She is passionate about advancing our understanding of the trends and implications of population aging, and committed to supporting organizations in better serving the needs of people in their second half of life.

 Helen Mikiko Huang, M.D. is a pediatrician and affiliated with California Pacific Medical Center.
 She is on the Board of the S.H.
 Cowell Foundation and Immediate Past Chair of the Board of Friends of the San Francisco Public Library.
 She is also an active member of San Francisco AgeFriendly and Disability Friendly Work Group.
 She received her M.D. from Baylor College of Medicine in Houston and has been in practice in the Bay Area for 30 years.
 Mikiko has been living in an intergenerational household for over 25 years that includes her 96 y.o. mother and she and her husband supported her 91 y.o. mother-in-law with dementia living in her home for over 5 years before she died.
 She is very interested in exploring different models of aging in community.